k250985-Zulfiqar/OOP-Project-ZAAT/README.md

 4. Seller can update or delete listings
 5. Buyer can view available cars
 6. Buyer can save favorite cars
+7. Buyer can search cars by brand
-7. Buyer can purchase a car
+8. Buyer can purchase a car
-8. System saves and loads listings from file (CSV)
+9. System saves and loads listings from file (CSV)

 ## How to Compile
 Use any C++ compiler (Dev-C++ recommended):